gt-tinker/qwerty/docs/examples.md

 * `superdense.py`: Superdense coding, a technique for transmitting two classical bits using one qubit, as described in Section 2.3 of Nielsen and Chuang
+* `qpe.py`: [Quantum phase estimation][9], a technique for estimating how much a quantum function tilts a state.
+This a crucial ingredient for some formulations of Shor's factoring algorihtm.
+Based on Section 5.2 of Nielsen and Chuang.
 * `abbrev/`: These are abbreviated examples originally from the QCE '25 paper but intended to be shown the Qwerty website.
 Unlike examples in the parent directory, these do not contain `argparse` command line argument handling,